robnagler/robnagler.github.io/_drafts/2023-12-25-Coroutines.md

 > - Barrier

-All of this smells like parallism, and therein lies the problem: parallelism is not implied with Python coroutines.
+All of this smells like parallism, and therein lies the problem: programmers infer parallelism with coroutines, but it is not implied.

-parallism with Python coroutines is not free. need to consider parallelism when using asyncio in

 ### Too Many Primitives